aveirinha/marias-recipes/src/content/recipes/filet-mignon.md

 ### Get Cookin

-1. Place a large pan on medium/high heat, with 2tbsp and 1tbsp olive oil
+1. Place a large pan on medium/high heat, with 2tbsp butter and 1tbsp olive oil
 2. Add mushrooms, cook for 5 mins
 3. Add onion, cook for 3 mins
 4. Add garlic, a bit of salt and pepper and 1tbsp thyme, cook for a few minutes
 5. Transfer to a plate, and wipe pan with a damp kitchen towel
 6. Season steaks with salt and pepper
-7. Add 2tbsp and 1tbsp oil to the pan, wait for the butter to stop bubbling
+7. Add 2tbsp butter and 1tbsp oil to the pan, wait for the butter to stop bubbling
 8. Place steaks in the pan, saute 3-5 mins each side, and transfer to plate
 9. Add 120ml Merlot to the pan, boil it down for 3 mins while scraping pan
 10. Add 360ml beef broth, boil for 5-6 mins